openfisca/openfisca-doc/source/contribute/commit-messages.md

 ### Deprecating

-If a variable must not be used anymore, it will be notified by a commit message that utilises **one independant line per deprecated variable** with the following syntax:
+If a variable must not be used anymore, it will be notified by a commit message that utilises **one separate line per deprecated variable** with the following syntax:

 ```text
 Deprecate former_name